 If you’re just getting started with fleet data, we created a free Fleet Management Spreadsheet template to help you keep tabs on key fleet metrics.

 1. Inspection Results

-Leveraging DVIR data grouped by user or vehicle provides insight by ensuring you don’t miss common defects across your fleet.
+Leveraging DVIR data grouped by user or vehicle provides insights by ensuring you don’t miss common defects across your fleet.

-With fleet management software, you can view failure summaries that provide insight into your most common inspection failures.
+With fleet management software, you can view failure summaries and surface your most common inspection failures.
 Seeing patterns of issues across your fleet can help you improve preventive maintenance strategies and decrease downtime.

 You can also create custom reports, like one for DVIR failures that need immediate attention, so managers can track the progress of critical issues and analyze all failures in a central location.